UiPath/ProcessMining-devkit-connector/extractors/load-from-file/extractor_example (Devkit).md

 In the "Advanced" page, you can find the `Data Formatting` section for the specified connection type.
 In this section, manual file formatting can be applied if needed.

 The file format can also be changed in the `FMT` button in `Data Formatting`.
-Even though the connection type is defined as the CSV connection, ".tsv" files can be used by changing the relevant file extension into ".csv" and "TabDelimited" option needs to be set for this file type.
+Even though the connection type is defined as the CSV connection, ".tsv" files will be used by changing the relevant file extension into ".csv" and "TabDelimited" option needs to be choosen in `FMT`.

 ### Create destination connection

-    1. Define a new connection of type "SQL Server".
+1. Define a new connection of type **SQL Server**.
 2. Configure the settings to connect to your MS SQL staging database.
 ![sqlserver](images/sqlconnection.png)

 ### Create a job

 1. Create a new job
 2. Set the source connection to the CSV connection that was just created.
 3. Set the destination connection to the MS SQL connection that was just created.
 4. Press Add custom query, and enter the following query:

 ```
 {